Skip to main content

 • We add random delays between actions so activity looks natural

-• We help you stay within πŸ”— LinkedIn's daily limits, with separate controls for comments and likes
+• We help you stay within πŸ”— the professional network's daily limits, with separate controls for comments and likes

 • Extrovert isn't a fire-and-forget automation tool β€” you approve every comment and DM before anything is posted